Douglasville Nursing Home Neglect Lawyer

 - 5 Pursuing Compensation to Help Your Family

-- 6 Our Lawyers Take Nursing Home Abuse and Neglect Seriously
+- 6 Our Nursing Home Abuse Lawyers Take Elder Abuse and Neglect Seriously

 What are the Signs of Nursing Home Abuse or Neglect?

-It is often more difficult to spot signs of abuse in senior citizens than in children or younger adults.
-Signs of abuse are broken down into four categories: physical, mental, financial and sexual.
+There are many types of abuse, and it is often more difficult to spot signs of abuse in senior citizens than in children or younger adults.
+Signs of elder abuse are broken down into four categories: physical, mental, financial and sexual.
 Watch for the following:

 Signs of Physical Abuse or Neglect